OmniAir Consortium, Inc.

 No Member of OmniAir, or any other individual or entity, may participate in any Working Group governed by this IPR Policy without agreeing to the terms and conditions in this IPR Policy.
 Each Member (or other individual or entity) participating in any such Working Group shall confirm in writing that it agrees to the terms of this IPR Policy; provided, however, that participation in any Working Group governed by this Policy, even without written confirmation that the Member (or other individual or entity) accepts the terms of this IPR Policy, will constitute the Member’s (or other individual’s or entity’s) ratification and acceptance of its terms.

 “Affiliate” or “Affiliates” shall mean an entity that directly or indirectly controls another entity via beneficial ownership of more than fifty percent (50%) of the voting power or equity in another entity (“Control”) or is Controlled by another entity, or is under common Control with another entity, so long as such Control exists.
+For avoidance of doubt, this definition does not include the parent company(ies) of the Member or other Affiliates of the parent company(ies).

 "Approved Specification" means a Specification that has been adopted by the Board of Directors in accordance with the Bylaws and this IPR Policy.